chrisprasanna/RoboAnkle_DataProcessingToolbox/README.md

 # RoboAnkle_DataProcessingToolbox
-This directory contains all data processing scripts used during the robotic ankle-foot prosthesis experiments incoling human participants.
+This directory contains all data processing scripts used during the robotic ankle-foot prosthesis experiments involving human participants.

 ## Usage
 - **cp_poweredAnkle_tui**: main script that can run continuously suring data collections.
 Follow the text-based commands once new data files are available for processing.